 In general the handling of the e-mail IWF for interworking e-mail messages to CPM requests is as follows:

-When the e-mail IWF receives an SMTP mail transaction [RFC5321] for an e-mail message that can be interworked to a CPM Standalone Message with a size smaller than or equal to 1300 bytes, it SHALL handle the SMTP mail transaction as described in section 6.4.3.1 “E-mail Message to Pager Mode CPM Standalone Message”.
+When the e-mail IWF receives an SMTP mail transaction [RFC5321] for an e-mail message that can be interworked to a CPM Standalone Message,i.e.

+the message size not exceeds 1300 bytes, or

+the e-mail IWF has a positive knowledge (e.g. get from MNO) of a guaranteed end-to-end connection of a ‘connection-oriented transport protocol’, as defined in [RFC 3428] (i.e. Super Pager Mode is supported in the destination network)

+It SHALL handle the SMTP mail transaction as described in section 6.4.3.1 “E-mail Message to Pager Mode CPM Standalone Message”.

-When the MMS IWF receives an SMTP mail transaction [RFC5321] for an e-mail message that needs to be interworked to a CPM Standalone Message with a size bigger than 1300 bytes, it SHALL handle the SMTP mail transaction as described in section 6.4.3.2 “E-mail Message to Large Message Mode CPM Standalone Message”.
+When the e-mail IWF receives an SMTP mail transaction [RFC5321] for an e-mail message that needs to be interworked to a CPM Standalone Message with a size bigger than 1300 bytes and Super Pager Mode is not supported in the destination network,, it SHALL handle the SMTP mail transaction as described in section 6.4.3.2 “E-mail Message to Large Message Mode CPM Standalone Message”.

 When the e-mail IWF receives an SMTP mail transaction [RFC5321] for an e-mail message that can be correlated to an ongoing CPM Session, it SHALL handle the SMTP mail transaction as described in section 6.4.3.3 “E-mail Message to CPM Chat Message”.